Chatterino/chatterino2/docs/wip-plugins.md

 ##### `HTTPRequest:on_success(callback)`

 Sets the success callback.
-It accepts a function that takes a single parameter of type `HTTPResult`.
+It accepts a function that takes a single parameter of type `HTTPResponse`.
 The callback will be called on success.
 This function returns nothing.

 ##### `HTTPRequest:on_error(callback)`

 Sets the error callback.
-It accepts a function that takes a single parameter of type `HTTPResult`.
+It accepts a function that takes a single parameter of type `HTTPResponse`.
 The callback will be called if the request fails.
 To see why it failed check the `error` field of the result.
 This function returns nothing.

 ##### `HTTPRequest:finally(callback)`